 This 25 foot high antenna works great on all bands 80m to 6m, and works well on 160m.
 The manufacturer recommends not using a tuner because of the ferrite core balun design, but I use the TS-590S tuner on 15m, 30m, 60m and 160m.
 Without the tuner the SWR on these bands is about 3:1 at the TX end of the feedline, so the 590`s tuner works fine.
 The balun can handle 300W, so core heating is not a problem at 100W - the antenna still works perfectly since 2005.
 On the 7 bands where the SWR is 1.5:1 or less, not using the tuner makes the Xcvr relays last longer.

-6m dipole and I work 8-10 grids in the January SS with a 20W transverter.
+The OCF dipole (no tuner) works as good as a 6m dipole and I worked 8-10 grids in many January SS with a 20W transverter.

 For 30 years I used a 6m dipole, now I have a Yagi.
 I do use the OCF antenna periodically to work 6m openings rather than swinging the beam back and forth.